CERT-Polska/Artemis/docs/quick-start.rst

 Such deployment is discouraged in production, as it is slow and unreliable.
 The proper way to deploy Artemis is to use :ref:`kubernetes <k8s-deployment>`.

-Using docker compose
+Using Docker Compose
 --------------------

 To start Artemis simply execute following 2 commands in your terminal:

 .. code-block:: console

-   cp example.env .env
-   docker compose up
+   cp env.example .env  # you may also configure the settings (e.g. by providing a User-Agent to override the default one) docker compose up

 After that you should be able to access Artemis dashboard at ``localhost:5000``.